sts10/sts10.github.io/_posts/2022-11-10-mastodon-two-factor-authentication.markdown

 ![Sample recovery codes](/img/mastodon-two-factor/6-back-up-codes.png)

 If you lose your phone and can't get the 6-digit token, you can use one these recovery codes to regain access to your account.
 Store these in a safe place.
-For example, you may print them and store them with other important documents.
+For example, you may print them out (or write them down by hand on a piece of paper) and store them with other important documents.

 ### All done!